WhitakerLab/WhitakerLabProjectManagement/READING_LISTS/ReproducibilityAndOpenScience.md

 Wagenmakers, E.-J. (2015).
 [A perfect storm: The record of a revolution](http://www.in-mind.org/article/a-perfect-storm-the-record-of-a-revolution).
 In-Mind Magazine.

 [Replicability and Reproducibility Debate](http://www.bps.org.uk/what-we-do/bps/governance/boards-and-committees/research-board/research-board-resources/replicability-and-reproducibility-debate/replicability-and-reproducibility-debate) organized by the BPS at the Royal Society on 26 May 2016, with presentations from Marcus Munafò, Roger Watt, Dorothy Bishop, Chris Chambers, Kathryn Sharples, Nick Brown and Prateek Buch.
-Link straight to the youtube video of this debate [here](https://www.youtube.com/watch?v=tTuZ-IEc0Eg&feature=youtu.be)
+Go straight to the youtube video of this debate [here](https://www.youtube.com/watch?v=tTuZ-IEc0Eg&feature=youtu.be)

 Bastian, H. (2016).
-Reproducibility Crisis Timeline: Milestones in Tackling Research Reliability.
-[Blog](http://blogs.plos.org/absolutely-maybe/2016/12/05/reproducibility-crisis-timeline-milestones-in-tackling-research-reliability/) Absolutely Maybe.
+Reproducibility Crisis Timeline: Milestones in Tackling Research Reliability. [[Blog]](http://blogs.plos.org/absolutely-maybe/2016/12/05/reproducibility-crisis-timeline-milestones-in-tackling-research-reliability/) Absolutely Maybe.

 Gelman, A. (2016).
-What has happened down here is the winds have changed.
-[Blog](http://andrewgelman.com/2016/09/21/what-has-happened-down-here-is-the-winds-have-changed/) Statistical Modeling, Causal Inference, and Social Science.
+What has happened down here is the winds have changed. [[Blog]](http://andrewgelman.com/2016/09/21/what-has-happened-down-here-is-the-winds-have-changed/) Statistical Modeling, Causal Inference, and Social Science.

 ### Some examination of mistakes that distort research

 Slides by Tom Hardwicke.
-Science as a Human Edeavour/ Building a Reproducible Research Workflow [Slides](https://osf.io/rxwsp/).
+Science as a Human Edeavour/ Building a Reproducible Research Workflow [[Slides]](https://osf.io/rxwsp/).
+These slides offer a pretty straightforward (and illustrated!) description of the things that can go wrong.

-Slides by Courtney Soderberg.
-Practical Steps for Increasing Openness and Reproducibility.
-[Slides](https://osf.io/br8d4/)

 FiveThirtyEight’s [Hack Your Way To Scientific Glory](https://projects.fivethirtyeight.com/p-hacking/) : striking online demonstration of p-hacking in action!